facebook/fresco/docs/_docs/01-writing-custom-views.md

 ### Constructing the View and DraweeHolder

 This should be done carefully.
-Se below.
+See below.

 #### Arranging your Constructors